-If you operate a business that is defined as a limited liability company, some situations exist where you could be deemed personally responsible for claims made against your company.
+If you operate a small business that is defined as a limited liability company, some situations exist where you could be deemed personally responsible for claims made against your company.
 Limited liability protection will not be applicable if you have behaved negligently or if an illegal act has been carried out.

 3. Make Adjustment to the Coverage as the Business Changes

 Over time, the majority of businesses experience growth and inevitable changes come about.
 Small companies could expand, employing more workers and adding more locations.
 Other businesses could make changes to the services and products they offer.
 When these changes occur, it is vital to make changes to the insurance policy as well.